2.1.7 Lambdas

 How the Problem is Solved

 Having the comparators as independent objects or functions is nice if they are used in many places, but for a single use it is undoubtedly too verbose.
 And confusing too.
 Wouldn’t it be clearer if the single-use comparator was declared next to where it is used?
-Hopefully this is something we can use with lambdas, starting with C++11:
+Thankfully this is something we can do with lambdas, starting with C++11:

 bool has_string_of_size